consensys-vertical-apps/mmi-defi-adapters/README.md

 ### Filtering

-You can get results for specific protocols and chains for every command by adding `--chain <chainId>` and/or `--protocol <protocolName>`.
-For example, `npm run positions 0x6b8Be925ED8277fE4D27820aE4677e76Ebf4c255 -- --protocol stargate --chain 1`.
+You can get results for specific protocols and chains for every command by adding `--chains <chains>` and/or `--protocols <protocols>`.
+Values can be provided individually or as a comma-separated array.

-### Get Positions

-To get positions, run `npm run positions 0x6b8Be925ED8277fE4D27820aE4677e76Ebf4c255`.
+For example, `npm run positions 0x6b8Be925ED8277fE4D27820aE4677e76Ebf4c255 -- --protocol stargate --chain 1,arbitrum`.

-### Get PnL

-To get profit and loss, run `npm run profits 0xB0D502E938ed5f4df2E681fE6E419ff29631d62b`.

 ### Get Positions